 Music can put you in the mood, add pep to your step, and even take you further than intended.
-I made song lists, using Spotify.
-(Note: Not all explicit lyrics could be excluded.)
+I made playlists using Spotify.
+Note: Not all explicit lyrics could be excluded.

-I have an eclectic taste, like music from different genres and time periods, and choose songs I am reminded of or seem to go with a theme.
-You can listen to these song lists or other song lists or make your own, using a digital music service, too!
+I have an eclectic taste, like music from different genres and periods, and choose songs I am reminded of or seem to go with a theme.
+You can listen to these playlists or other playlists or make your own, using a digital music service, too!

 Tracking tools, such as pedometers, apps, and logs, are great for monitoring walking progress.
 You can aim to improve or maintain your time, distance, or number of steps on subsequent walks and feel accomplished and encouraged when you reach your target.